bwtseng/Compressive-Privacy-Generative-Adversarial-Network/README.md

 ```

 ### **SVHN**
-Please set the directory of the SVHN as follow:
+Please build the directory of the SVHN as follow:
 ```bash
 ├── svhn
     ├── train_32x32.mat